TRIBAL RESPONSE PROGRAM

 5. Q: How does the Pyramid Lake Paiute Tribe prioritize brownfield sites and hazardous sites?

-A: Human, environmental, and ecological exposure to a hazardous waste/substance, pollutant, or contaminant are factors the Natural Resources Department considers when prioritizing both brownfield sites and hazardous sites.
-When prioritizing brownfield sites, the Natural Resources Department AND other tribal departments (Tribal Administration, Tribal Historic Preservation Office, etc.) consider whether any such site possesses any potential for redevelopment and cultural or historical significance in addition to the aforementioned factors.
-The brownfield sites that the Tribal Response Program plans to address within the next year rank the highest based on the aforementioned factors and the limited information that is known about them.
+A: Human and animal exposure to as well as adverse environmental effects from hazardous wastes, substances, pollutants, or contaminants are factors the TRP considers when prioritizing both brownfield sites and hazardous sites.
+When prioritizing brownfield sites, the TRP along with other tribal departments (Tribal Administration, Tribal Historic Preservation Office, etc.) consider whether any such site possesses potential for redevelopment and holds cultural or historical significance in addition to the aforementioned factors.
+The brownfield sites that the TRP plans to address within the next year rank the highest based on the aforementioned factors and the limited information that is known about them.

 6. Q: Does the Tribal Response Program address illegal dump sites?

 A: It depends on what is present at the illegal dump site.
-Generally, the Tribal Response Program will refer an illegal dump site that only contains non-hazardous materials to another program or department.
-If an illegal dump site contains a hazardous waste/substance, pollutant, or contaminant the Tribal Response Program will survey (if site conditions permit) and subsequently inventory it and (if necessary) may initiate an investigation to determine persons liable for the incident (see the answer to Question 4).
+Generally, the TRP will refer an illegal dump site that only contains non-hazardous materials to another program or department.
+If an illegal dump site contains a hazardous wastes, substances, pollutants, or contaminants, then TRP will survey (if site conditions permit) and subsequently inventory it and (if necessary) may initiate an investigation to determine persons liable for the incident (see the answer to Question 4).
 If an illegal dump site contains hazardous substances, pollutants, or contaminants and is located within an area where redevelopment, reuse, or expansion is planned by the Tribe, it may qualify as a brownfield site.

 7. Q: How long does it take to complete the brownfield redevelopment process?